TrueAge

 Tips

-• Reduce refined carbohydrates and sugar intake
+• Reduce refined carbohydrates and added sugar intake

 • Exercise regularly - both cardio and strength training improve insulin sensitivity